Sinthiya1/Social-Solution-Service/README.md

 This is a simple website for a marketing company.
 It ensures that people with disabilities can access this website.
-To make this website accessible for disable people accessible here Semantic HTML5 and optimised CSS styles has been used also the duplication removed.
+To make this website accessible for disable people here Semantic HTML5 and optimised CSS styles has been used also the duplication removed.